Talk to our taxation consultants about your income tax requirements

 - Company Tax Returns: these returns should always be completed and submitted within 12 months of the company’s financial year-end.

-Unsure whether you should register for Income Tax?
-SARS has declared that all individuals receiving any type of employment income should register for Income Tax to minimise tax fraud and non-compliance.
-If you, as taxpayer, receive less than R120 000 annually, you may refrain from submitting a tax return providing you meet the following criteria:
+Unsure whether you should register?
+SARS has declared that all individuals receiving any type of employment income should register to minimise fraud and non-compliance.

 Our approach to our clients’ tax demands:

-- Completing personal and corporate income tax returns, advising on the implications of income tax legislation, and contacting the South African Revenue Service on the client’s behalf
+- Completing personal and corporate returns, advising on the implications of legislation, and contacting the South African Revenue Service on the client’s behalf

 - Advising on other forms of taxation, such as income tax, PAYE/SDL/UIF, company tax, stamp duty, estate duty, donations tax and VAT registration